juanmnl/vs-hydra/README.md

 ## Hail Hydra! v2 is here :D

-V2 is here with some big changes!
-Hope you like them. :D _(This was a port of my atom's syntax theme "hydra" (link on bottom) but I have taken this one a bit forward)_
+V2 comes with some big changes!
+Hope you like them. :D _(This **was** a port of my atom's syntax theme "hydra" (link on bottom) but I have taken this one a bit forward)_

 You can help develop this theme further by contributing to the github repo.